josephsachs/minare/README.md

 \* **Footnote on statelessness:** This is a problem I will solve later.
 For now, aiming for thread-safe and able to leverage clustering.

-\** **Footnote on unit tests:** Thus far Entity behavior has been the sole subject of unit tests.
-This is not because there are not unit tests to be written elsewhere.
-The Entity system is where I have the clearest vision of the product and therefore the most clarity when defining the cases.
-Entity is also a high impact area where complexity and I/O combine to produce risk.
+\** **Footnote on unit tests:** I'm focusing on Entity as this is where most of the complexity lives.
+We could use mocks to cover the DBAL, socket management and so on, but integration tests will do during early development.